slackhq/vscode-hack/docs/debugging.md

 ## For local script execution

 Add a new HHVM `launch` config to `.vscode/launch.json`.
-The default template should be enough to get started, but you can change the values if needed:
+The default template should be good enough, but you can change the values if needed:

+`script`: The PHP/Hack script to launch.
+The default value (`${file}`), uses the currently open file in the editor, but this can be set to a static file path.
+`hhvmPath`: [Optional] Absolute path to the HHVM executable (default `hhvm`) `hhvmArgs`: [Optional] Extra arguments to pass to HHVM when launching the script, if needed `cwd`: [Optional] Working directory for the HHVM process

 Debug -> Start Debugging (F5) with this configuration selected will launch the currently open PHP/Hack script in a new HHVM process and pipe input/output to the editor OUTPUT tab.

+You will need to set breakpoints before script execution to be able to hit them.

 ## For remote server debugging

-Start your HHVM server with the following additional configuration strings:
+Start your HHVM server with the following additional configuration strings in server.ini or CLI args:

-`Eval.Debugger.VSDebugEnable`: Enable the debugging extension
+`hhvm.debugger.vs_debug_enable=1` to enable the debugging extension
-`Eval.Debugger.VSDebugListenPort`: [Optional] Change the port the debugger listens on (default: `8999`)
+`hhvm.debugger.vs_debug_listen_port=<port>` to optionally change the port the debugger listens on (default: `8999`)

-E.g. `hhvm -m server -p 8080 -v Eval.Debugger.VSDebugEnable=1 -v Eval.Debugger.VSDebugListenPort=1234`
+E.g. `hhvm -m server -p 8080 -d hhvm.debugger.vs_debug_enable=1 -d hhvm.debugger.vs_debug_listen_port=1234`

 Add a new HHVM `attach` config to `.vscode/launch.json` and configure as needed: